r-musson/Get_and_Clean_Data_Project/README.md

 These are the original data files and the code book for them is explained in the original data as part of the zip file

-Step 1 is to nerge all of the data into a single data frame.
+Step 1 is to merge all of the data into a single data frame.
 This is done in three substeps.
   The first three files are read and merged ito a single train data frame with columns for the subject, X data, and Y data The second set of three files are read and merged ito a single test data frame with columns for the subject, X data, and Y data
   Finally, the merged dataset is created by binding the rows of all of the data into one large data frame.